thebrettd/JavaSweeper/README.md

 ## Command Line Game

 Pretty self-explanatory.
 Enter a grid size N (will generate an NxN square grid) and the desired number of mines.

-You will be prompted for the
+You will be prompted for the x and y coordinates of the cell you want to click.

-Game ends when you enter the coordinates of a mines, or all non-mine squares are revealed.
+Game ends when you enter the coordinates of a mine, or all non-mine squares are revealed.

 If you reveal a square with 0 adjacent mines, the game will automatically reveal all adjacent cells.